Notes on Area 10

 The area has suffered from trees falling and causing extensive damage.
 Parts of it are very wet, parts very deeply shaded in summer.

 C. caudata fell over in early 2017.
 It is still alive and hopefully will live long enough to be propagated.
+In 2018 it was stood up and staked and by August was making new growth.

 ‘Dawn’ 10-005.
 It would seem that this is correctly called C. x vernalis ‘Ginryû’.
 It bears a close similarity in both flower and leaf to the plant at 3C-025 which is wrongly identified as C. pitardii.
 10-005 appears to be virus infected, with yellow blotches on its leaves, which 3C-025 lacks, and the latter is much more free flowering.